 “The Constitution is barebones about electors,” Kagan wrote in Chiafalo et al v.
 State of Washington, the case for which the Supreme Court released a detailed opinion.
 She wrote Article II includes just the instruction for each state to appoint as many electors as it has members in Congress, and the 12th Amendment instructs electors to meet to vote separately for president and vice president and then send the votes to the Senate for counting.
-“Appointments and procedures and…that is all.”
+She points out that it addresses “appointments and procedures and … that is all.”

 Colorado Department of State v.
-Baca came out of a 10th Circuit decision in 2019, when the court ruled states can’t void votes of presidential electors who vote for a candidate other than who won their state’s general election.
+Baca came out of a 10th Circuit decision in 2019, when the court ruled states can’t void votes of presidential electors who vote for a candidate other than the winner of their state’s general election.
 Colorado had removed elector Micheal Baca and voided his vote after he cast his vote for John Kasich instead of Hilary Clinton in the 2016 election, and the 10th Circuit ruled Baca’s removal violated his constitutional rights.
-Baca previously told Colorado Public Radio his goal was to take enough votes away from then-candidate Donald Trump to keep him from winning the presidency and send the election results to Congress.
+Baca previously told Colorado Public Radio he intended to take enough votes away from then-candidate Donald Trump to keep him from a majority of the Electoral College and send the election results to Congress.
 A few other electors in Colorado joined the lawsuit, saying the threat of their votes being voided and the possibility of criminal prosecution chilled them from voting for a candidate other than Clinton.

 “When the American people, when Coloradans vote in November, they expect their votes to be counted.
 They expect electors to act with fidelity to what the people of the state did,” Weiser said in a news conference Monday.